Skip to content

 On this page you will see NHS alcohol units, ABV and Chief Medical Officer treated as first-class terms — each one is linked to the calculators and references that use it, so you can follow the thread without retyping queries into a search bar.

-If it helps, jump straight to the Health hub or compare with the Blood Alcohol Content (BAC) Calculator and the Caffeine Intake calculadora — those two calcs are the ones readers usually open right after this page.
+If it helps, jump straight to the Health hub or compare with the Blood Alcohol Content (BAC) Calculator and the Caffeine Intake calculator — those two calcs are the ones readers usually open right after this page.

 A sample run with everything shown